-Merging the qualities of both ancient and modern roses, David Austin creations have won over amateurs across the planet since 1960.
+Merging the qualities of both ancient and modern roses, new English roses have won over amateurs across the planet since 1960.

 Large soft petal pompoms with pastel colors, rich mellow fragrance: English roses are distinctly recognizable at first glance.
 One name stands out, David Austin, the horticulturist who created over 200 varieties since the 1960s.

-In those days when “modern” roses were bred which were strong, hardy rose trees with stiff stems bearing beautiful but bland-smelling flowers, he had the idea to cross these hybrids with heirloom roses.
-Results were amazing: bush rose trees or climbing rose trees, soft-stemmed with huge fragrant blooms.
-English roses were born.
+In those days, “modern” roses were bred to be strong, hardy, stiff stemmed with beautiful but bland-smelling flowers.
+He had the idea to cross these hybrids with heirloom roses.

 Five major scents in English roses